Mostafa1Jamal1/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c > is a cource cod of a function that prints a string, followed by a new line, to stdout.
 - Prototype: void _puts(char *str);

+4-print_rev.c > is a cource cod of a function that prints a string, in reverse, followed by a new line.
+- Prototype: void print_rev(char *s);